slammingprogramming/Pong-Unleashed/README.md

 Achievements and rewards: Introduce achievements or unlockable rewards for completing specific challenges or reaching milestones within the game.

-Tutorial and training mode: Include a tutorial mode that guides new players through the game mechanics and strategies, as well as a training mode that allows players to practice specific skills and techniques.

 ## Acknowledgements

 - This game was created using the Pygame library: https://www.pygame.org/